vertex-link/visualizer/packages/engine/llm_instruct.md

   stop(): void;
 }
 ```
 - **Key Idea**: It initializes the `WebGPUProcessor` and provides a central place for the scene and event bus.
-It still registers the processor with the deprecated `ProcessorRegistry` for backward compatibility.

 ### Resource Management
 Resources are classes that manage GPU data (meshes, shaders, materials).
 They extend the base `Resource` class from `@vertex-link/acs`.